 EDI is essential because health and social care revolve around person-centred support.
 When services are fair, respectful and inclusive, people experience safer, higher-quality care.

-According to the UK Government’s 2025 labour-market figures, nearly one in four working-age people (about 10.4 million) are classed as disabled — underscoring how many individuals rely on fair, accessible care and inclusive services.
+According to the UK Government’s 2025 labour-market figures, nearly one in four working-age people, about 10.4 million, were classed as disabled in Q2 2025 — underscoring how many individuals rely on fair, accessible care and inclusive services.

 Benefits of EDI in Care: